All Products

 • Return value

-A value of the BOOLEAN type is returned.
-This function returns TRUE (t) if one or more values returned by the expression are true and returns FALSE (f) if no value is true.
+Returns a value of the BOOLEAN type.
+This function returns TRUE (t) if any value returned by the expression is true, and FALSE (f) otherwise.

 SELECT BOOL_OR(c2) FROM example_table;